Frequently Asked Questions.

 What flowers do you grow on the farm?

-In early 2025 we grew cool season hardy annuals, which grow in the early spring and very early summer.
-Those included snapdragons, bupleurum, and orlaya.
-We have over 100 peony bushes that bloomed in late April / early Mary and we loved the pink and white flowers they produced.
-Once it warmed up, we moved to growing warm season annuals that include sunflowers, zinnias, various types of celosia, marigolds, dill bouquet, and Mrs. Burns Lemon Basil.
-Our perennials include yarrow, eucalyptus, echinacea and dahlias.
+In 2026 we are growing some new varieties along with most of our regulars.
+The cool season hardy annuals (this means they bloom in the early spring and very early summer) includes campanulas, stock, ranunculus, snapdragons, scabiosa, nigella, bachelor buttons, bells of Ireland, bupleurum, orlaya, and maybe a few others.
+We have over 150 peony bushes that bloom in late April / early Mary and we loved the pink and white flowers they produce.
+Once it warms up, we grow warm season tender annuals that will include lisianthus, celosia, zinnias, sunflowers, dill bouquet, and basil.
+Our perennials include yarrow, eucalyptus, echinacea, hypericum, and dahlias.
 Our woodies include a variety of young hydrangeas.
+We also have plans to plant additional woodies and lavendar!

 Do you grow in a greenhouse?